Reinforcing the Role of Parliament in Budget Process (by invitation only)

 - Introduction of participants & setting the stage

 - Keynote speech on the importance of parliamentary functions for the budget process

 - Current challenges experienced in SEE countries with respect to the efficiency of these functions (2-3 voices of staff of parliamentary administrations and committees, and short analysis of an international surveillance partner)

 - 2-3 short presentations on given learning initiatives and knowledge providers

 - Discussion on outstanding learning needs and opportunities for regional knowledge and experience sharing

 - Wrap up and concluding points

-Webinar participation will only be possible by invitation.
+Webinar participation was only be possible by invitation.

-The webinar will be delivered in English, and highly participatory.
-Participants will be encouraged to share their experiences and country practices, e.g. through a pre-event survey.
+The webinar was delivered in English, and highly participatory.
+Participants were encouraged to share their experiences and country practices, e.g. through a pre-event survey.

 This learning initiative was supported by: